tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 * Guaranteed Delivery: on send
 * Circuit Breaker: on connection loss / connection

-Sends events over a websocket connection.
-Each event is a websocket message.
+Sends events over a WebSocket connection.
+Each event is a WebSocket message.

 The default [codec](codecs.md#json) is `json`.

 Supported configuration options are:

-- `url` - Websocket endpoint to send data to.
+- `url` - WebSocket endpoint to send data to.
-- `binary` - If data should be send as binary instead of text (default: `fase`).
+- `binary` - If data should be send as binary instead of text (default: `false`).

 Example: